rperezparera/testing-challenge/README.md

 ## Deliver the exercises

 Fork the repository and commit your changes.
+Implement/automate the test cases for the RestAPI (exercise 1) and the Web site (exercise 2)

 Send an email with the fork url to Idoven when the technical test is done.

 Thanks and good luck!